richardeus1/DrawMeTwitchReward/README.md

 Category: Website Integration

-Copy your Client ID and Client Secret
+Copy your Client ID and Client Secret, and then paste those values in process.env file

 Once you have everything setup, from terminal, go where is located server.js and run: node server.js